 - Only cities with an average delay time of 90 minutes or more were included in the list.

-FreightWaves also mentioned that the data was pulled from over 150 sources and represent $260 billion of freight.
+FreightWaves also mentioned that the data was pulled from over 150 sources and represents $260 billion of freight.
 You can find more information here.

 Extended detention events